Message from the Chairman

 The Audit Committee performs duties within its responsibilities under the order of the Board of Directors.
 The Board of Directors is responsible for the Company’s operations and is directly accountable to shareholders, stakeholders, and the public.

-Responsibilities of the Audit Committee
+2. Composition and Qualification of the Audit Committee

 - In case the Audit Committee is informed by the auditor about suspicious behavior of directors, managers or persons responsible for business operation of the Company, which may violate paragraph 2 of Section 281/2, Section 305, 306, 308, 309, 310, 311, 312 or 313 of the Securities and Exchange Act, the Audit Committee is to investigate the case and submit a preliminary report to the Securities and Exchange Commission (SEC), as well as to the auditor, within 30 days of the date it is informed.